Daniel-KM/Omeka-S-module-XmlViewer/README.md

 The module [Model Viewer] can display them.

+### Issue with XML parsing and display error

+In some cases, the server or the browser are too quick or too slow to answer and the server may append a message like "session_write_close(): Failed to write session data using user defined save handler." to the xml output, so xsl won't be able to convert it, and the browser display an error like "XML Parsing Error: junk after document element".

+In that case, put your Omeka server in production mode (`SetEnv APPLICATION_ENV "production"` in file `.htaccess`).
+Else disable `display_error` in your php config (file `php.ini` on your server, or with `php_flag display_startup_errors off` in `.htaccess`.
+Else (not recommended) add a `@` before `session_write_close();` line 235 of [`vendor/laminas/laminas-session/src/SessionManager.php`].

 TODO
 ----

 - [ ] Server rendering (convert the xml to xhtml through the xsl).
+- [ ] Better fix for session_write_close().

 Warning